Nelson Rockefeller: Governor of New York (1959–1973)

 Rockefeller resigned from the federal government in 1956 to focus on New York State and on national politics.
 From September 1956 to April 1958, he chaired the Temporary State Commission on the Constitutional Convention.
 That was followed by his chairmanship of the Special Legislative Committee on the Revision and Simplification of the Constitution.
-In the state election of 1958, he was elected governor of New York by over 570,000 votes, defeating incumbent W. Averell Harriman, even though 1958 was a banner year for Democrats elsewhere in the nation.
-Rockefeller was re-elected in the three subsequent elections in 1962, 1966 and 1970, increasing the state's role in education, environmental protection, transportation, housing, welfare, medical aid, civil rights, and the arts.
-To pay for the increased government spending, Rockefeller increased taxation - for example, a sales tax was introduced in New York in 1965.
+In the 1958 New York state election, he was elected governor of New York by over 570,000 votes, defeating incumbent W. Averell Harriman, even though 1958 was a banner year for Democrats elsewhere in the nation.
+Rockefeller was re-elected in the three subsequent elections in 1962, 1966, and 1970, increasing the state's role in education, environmental protection, transportation, housing, welfare, medical aid, civil rights, and the arts.
+To pay for the increased government spending, Rockefeller increased taxation; for example, a sales tax was introduced in New York in 1965.
 He resigned three years into his fourth term and began to work at the Commission on Critical Choices for Americans.

 Abortion

 Rockefeller supported reform of New York's abortion laws beginning around 1968.
-The proposals supported by his administration would not have repealed the long-standing prohibition, but would have expanded the exceptions allowed for the protection of the mother's health, or in circumstances of fetal abnormality.
-The reform bills did not pass.
-However, when an outright repeal of the prohibition managed to pass in 1970, Rockefeller signed it.
+The proposals supported by his administration would not have repealed the long-standing prohibition but would have expanded the exceptions allowed for the protection of the mother's health, or in circumstances of fetal abnormality.
+The reform bills did not pass; however, when an outright repeal of the prohibition managed to pass in 1970, Rockefeller signed it.
 In 1972, he vetoed another bill that would have restored the abortion ban.
 He said in his 1972 veto message, "I do not believe it right for one group to impose its vision of morality on an entire society."